 Cellular data, mobile data, whatever you want to call it, is one of those things that only becomes a life necessity once you acquire your first smartphone.
-It’s only when you lose that precious connectivity that you realize you don’t know how to get anywhere without Google Maps, don’t have anything to read without Flipboard, and text people almost exclusively using WhatsApp.
+It’s only when you lose that precious connectivity that you realize you don’t know how to get anywhere without Google Maps, don’t have anything to read without Flipboard, and don’t know how to communicate with people through any medium other than WhatsApp.

-Losing cellular data can be world-shattering (or at least a nuisance), so here are some tips on how to get it back.
+When cellular data is not working on Android, it can be world-shattering (or at least a nuisance).
+Here are some tips on how to get it back.

-Some will scoff at the very mention of suggestions like “reboot your phone” and “remove and reinsert your SIM card,” but these should always be the first port of call when trying fix mobile data issues.
-There’s an extra little trick to rebooting your phone that could help too:
+Some will scoff at the very mention of suggestions like “reboot your phone” and “remove and reinsert your SIM card,” but these should always be the first port of call when trying to fix mobile data issues.
+There’s also an extra little trick to rebooting your phone that could help: